 Donyale Canada has over twenty years of broad intercollegiate athletics administration experience at the NCAA Division I conference and campus levels.
-Donyale currently serves as the Director of Collegiate Athletic Services at Legacy the School of Sport Sciences, located in the Houston, TX, metro area.
+Donyale currently serves as the Director of Athletics & Collegiate Athletic Services at Legacy The School of Sport Sciences, located in the Spring, TX.

 Before her move to Legacy, Donyale served as Assistant Athletics Director for Compliance and as the department’s Senior Woman Administrator (SWA) at Texas A&M University Corpus Christi (TAMUCC).
 Prior to arriving at TAMUCC she was the Associate Commissioner and SWA for the Southwestern Athletic Conference.
 There she oversaw the regular season administration, the event management for each of the league’s conference championships events, and as the staff liaison to the senior administrator governance body and select head coaches’ committees.
 Donyale spent time as the Associate Commissioner and SWA for the Mid-American Conference (MAC) for six years.
 She also was Director of Sport Services at Conference USA and Assistant Commissioner for Championships at the Ohio Valley Conference.